ifymatics/header-bidding/README.md

 npm start

 This command will start a live server, and the application will be accessible in your default web browser at http://127.0.0.1:8080 (or another port if 8080 is already in use).

+### CI/CD Workflow

+This project includes a GitHub Actions workflow for continuous integration and deployment:

+Continuous Integration: Ensures dependencies are installed and the project is built successfully.

+Continuous Deployment: Automatically deploys the application to GitHub Pages whenever changes are pushed to the main branch.